TaitoUnited/taito-cli/README.md

 Taito-cli is designed so that in most cases your CI/CD tool needs only to execute a bunch of taito-cli commands without any arguments to get the job done.
 Everything is already configured in taito-config.sh, and taito-cli provides support for various infrastructures by plugins.
 You can also run any of the steps manually from command line using *taito-cli*.
 A typical CI/CD process would consist of the following steps, many of which can be run parallel.

-* `taito b-auth`: Authenticate (in case the CI/CD tool does not handle authentication automatically).
+* `taito taito-auth`: Authenticate (in case the CI/CD tool does not handle authentication automatically).
 * `taito ci-cancel`: Cancel old ongoing builds except this one (in case the CI/CD tool does not handle this automatically).
 * `taito ci-prepare`: Set ci flags by status check.
 The ci flags are used to control the following ci steps.
 For example if taitoflag_images_exist is set, many of the ci steps will be skipped since all images have already been built and tested by some previous CI build.
 * `taito o-install`: Install required libraries.